ansys/openapi-common/doc/source/contributing.rst

 .. note::

-   If the inheriting package has configured :doc:`Intersphinx <sphinx:usage/extensions/intersphinx>`, then Sphinx will automatically add a cross-reference to the relevant location in the API documentation for this package.
+   If the inheriting package has configured :doc:`Intersphinx <sphinx:usage/extensions/intersphinx>`, then Sphinx automatically adds a cross-reference to the relevant location in the API documentation for this package.